codefresh-io/docs.codefresh.io/_docs/new-helm/install-helm-chart-using-codefresh-pipeline.md

 ## Kubernetes Configuration

-Add Kubernetes integration to Codefresh: `> Account Settings > Integration > Kubernetes`.
-From now on, you can use added Kubernetes cluster in Codefresh pipeline, addressing its context by the name you see in `Clusters` menu.
+In order to work with the Helm plugin you need to configure a Kubernetes cluster with Codefresh as described here: [Add Kubernetes Cluster](https://codefresh.io/docs/docs/deploy-to-kubernetes/adding-non-gke-kubernetes-cluster/).

 ## Helm Reposiroty Configuration